elad11310/SimpleCalculator/README.md

 1. Clone this project.
 2. Open Visual Studio and navigate to Tools > NuGet Package Manager > Package Manager Console.
 3. In the Package Manager Console, execute the command: `EntityFrameworkCore\update-database`.
-4. In the data base you should see new data base "CalculatorDB" with two tables "Actions" , "ActionHistory"
+4. IYou should see new database "CalculatorDB" with two tables "Actions" , "ActionHistory"

 **Capabilities:**